Here's where you can get sandbags ahead of Hurricane Michael

-As Michael strengthened into a Category 1 hurricane on Monday, some cities and counties said they were opening sandbag locations around Tampa Bay.
+As Michael strengthened into a Category 1 hurricane on Monday, some cities and counties said they were opening sandbag locations across Tampa Bay.

-The National Hurricane Center issued a tropical storm watch on Monday morning from the Suwannee River to Anna Maria Island, including Tampa Bay.
+The National Hurricane Center issued a tropical storm watch from the Suwannee River to Anna Maria Island, including Tampa Bay.

 Be Prepared: How to check your hurricane supplies, evacuation zones, insurance and more